 If you love this recipe as much as I do, please consider leaving a 5-star review.

 - 1/4 cup (2 oz, 56 g) unsalted butter

 - 1 cup (7 oz, 196 g) dark brown sugar

 - 2 cup (16 oz, 480 ml) heavy cream, divided in half

 - 1 cup (8 oz, 240 ml) whole milk

 - 2 Tbsp bourbon, optional (use an additional 2 Tbsp of milk for alcohol-free version)

 - 6 large egg yolks

 - 1/4 cup (1 oz, 28 g) corn starch

-- 1/2 tsp kosher salt (not table salt, if you use table salt use 1/4 teaspoon)
+- 1/2 tsp kosher salt (if you use table salt use 1/4 teaspoon)